 If you’ve got big-ticket toys, you no longer us, list them for sale.
 Things like boats, snowmobiles, jet skis, ATVs and the like can bring in start-up dollars.
 If you’ve got a timeshare or cabin on the lake, you seldom use, it may be time to cash it out and put that money to work.

 New tax laws will let you use your retirement fund without penalty.
 However, get advice from a business lawyer or your CPA.
 You’ll want to do this carefully.
 And remember to pay yourself back when your business gets off the ground.

 7. Locate an Angel Donor

 Sure, you’ll have to know your stuff to the max but if you know of a possible start outlining.
 You’ll need to prove your idea is viable and project profits.
 And anyone that’s going to invest the big bucks will want a clear-cut exit plan—just in case.

 Now, back to the beginning.
 If you’re still working, give yourself time to make the transition.
 Funding is just one aspect of the overall picture.
 You’ll better convince yourself of your probable success if you cross over with an incremental approach.
-Small successes give the energy to keep forging ahead.
+Small achievements give the energy to keep forging ahead.